henryscala/hairtail/readme.md

 Generate Table

+command line argument to specify a html template to put renderred content in

-Generate List that may be nested
+[done] Generate List that may be nested